 Model refers to a model registered in MLflow Model Registry.
 Model Registry is a centralized model store that enables you to manage the full lifecycle of MLflow models.
 It provides chronological model lineage, model versioning, stage transitions, and model and model version annotations and descriptions.

-For detailed information on managing and using models, see Workspace Model Registry on Databricks.
+For detailed information on managing and using models, see Manage model lifecycle in Unity Catalog.